kragen/dernocua/text/its-ddt.md

 [3]: https://github.com/PDP-10/its/blob/master/doc/debugging.md
 [8]: https://dspace.mit.edu/handle/1721.1/6153 "DDT Reference Manual, by Eric Osman and Tom Knight, MIT AI Lab memo 147a, September 01971"

+To be clear, it’s not that DDT can do anything GDB can’t.
+GDB is vastly more powerful, and I think that was true even in its earliest versions.
+It’s that the things DDT *can* do are done with great grace and fluency, and they are closely analogous to things I do all the time in GDB, where they are very clumsy.

 Summary of the video
 --------------------